-Legislation Introduced in Congress in 2022 on Student Aid Topics
+Legislation Introduced in Congress in 2023 on Student Aid Topics

-In 2022, members of the U.S. House of Representatives and the U.S. Senate introduced a combined total of 74 bills on student aid-related issues.
-When categorized by topic, Congress demonstrated a commitment to addressing student loans and repayment, consumer information, and quality and accountability (58%, 8%, and 16% of legislation introduced on student aid topics addressed these issues, respectively).
-Figure 17a presents the number of student-aid related bills introduced in 2022.
+In 2023, members of the U.S. House of Representatives and the U.S. Senate introduced a combined total of 81 bills on student aid-related issues.
+When categorized by topic, Congress demonstrated a commitment to addressing consumer information and transparency, loan repayment, and debt forgiveness programs and cancellation (21%, 20%, and 14% of legislation introduced on student aid topics addressed these issues, respectively).
+Figure 15a presents the number of student-aid related bills introduced in 2023.

-Figure 17a.
-Bills Introduced in 2022, by Topic
+Figure 15a.
+Bills Introduced in 2023, by Topic